calstateteach/lti_redirect/README.md

 ### Configuration

 Configuration files are in the *config/* folder.
+These are CSV files with target assignment URLs that are adjusted each term.
 Configuration strings retrieved from the runtime environment are specified in the *.env* file.

+### Web App Entry Points

+The LTI is expected to be entered by an LTI launch request using OAuth, which in production is a POST request from the Canvas app.
+The launch URL is the route */lti/params* in the root of the Web app.

+There is also a */dev/lookup* route in the root of the Web app for a page that allows LTI admins to view & test the app configuration.

+The project's *routes* & *views* folders contain these subfolders:

+* *lti/* contains code executed for LTI users.
+* *dev/* contains code for the test page accessed by LTI admins & developers.

 ## Deployment